 A. Suggested and recommended wine are detailed in the Equipment List and Specification.

 Q. What if I’m unsure about any of the content of the course programme?

 A. No problem.
 Throughout the online course, you have access to a subject specialist educator online who will respond to your course related query.

 Q. What is the recommended self study time for this programme?

 A. Obviously people learn at different speeds and how much prior knowledge of wines you have before you start the course, will have a bearing on this.
 The online course material should take about 6 hours in total to complete.
-For a successful outcome, we do highly recommend that all students spend at least another 1 hour revision prior to sitting the exam.
+For a successful outcome, we do highly recommend that all students spend at least 3 hours per week studying, have regular online access and participation plus a further 1 hour revision prior to sitting the exam.

 Q. How long can I take to complete my studies?